 - Active state: Established multicast session is in active state.
 UEs are allowed to join the multicast session (subject to authorization check).
 5GC resources for the multicast session are reserved for UEs that joined the multicast session.
 Corresponding radio resources are reserved depending on participating UE locations.
 Multicast data can be transmitted to UEs that joined the multicast session.

 - Inactive state: Established multicast session in inactive state.
 No multicast data are transmitted.
-UEs that joined the multicast session may be in CM CONNECTED or CM IDLE state.
+UEs that joined the multicast session may be in CM CONNECTED with RRC Inactive state or CM IDLE state.
 UEs are allowed to join the multicast session (subject to authorization check).

 The following state transition procedures are defined: